One vision, one metropolitan region

 - Strategies to encourage development near transit investment.

-- The role that our quality of life plays in attracting and retaining talent.
+- The role our quality of life plays in attracting and retaining talent.

 - The value of housing and transportation choices.